ghollisjr/cl-ana/makeres-branch/README.txt

             (incf sum (field IQ))
             (incf count)))))

-The branch operator serves two purposes:
+The branch operator serves three purposes:

+1. Defining a branching source: When given a form which would be evaluated to a list of expressions, the target is treated as a branching source to which other targets can be attached and undergo simultaneous branching.

-1. The outermost branch operator defines a branching computation.
-The first argument is known as the branch-list and should be either a form which when evaluated by branctrans results in a list of forms which will be used in the body of each branch of the computation, or a (res id) form which denotes that it should branch in parallel to another branching computation using the same branch values.
+2. Defining a branching result: The outermost branch operator defines a branching computation when given two arguments.
+The first argument is known as the branch-list and should be a (res ID) form which denotes that it should branch in parallel to another branching computation using the same branch values; for style this ID should be the branching source, but it isn't necessary to be the source.

-2. The branch operators present inside a branching computation are substituted with the value of the branch form for that branch of the computation.
+3. The branch operators present inside a branching computation are substituted with the value of the branch form for that branch of the computation.
 The branch forms are thus supplied at compile time to the branching computation.
 If not supplied any arguments, e.g. (branch), it evaluates to the inner-most branch in the case of nested branches (explained below).
-It also accepts a single argument which should be the branch list supplied to one of the outermost branch forms in order to select which branch value it refers to.
+It also accepts a single argument which should be the branch source (res ID) in order to select which branch value it refers to.

 The result of a branching computation is a hash-table mapping from each branch value (at run time) to the result of the computation